 In March 2020, we closed the campus in line with COVID-19 directives and we transitioned to distance learning.
 The absence of students presented an advantage in terms of this project.
 The construction work originally scheduled for summer was accelerated to begin in April 2020.
 Although struggling with delays in manufacturing and the effects of the virus on many trades, the work that could be expedited was begun.

 Over the summer, as deliveries of materials resumed, the interior took shape.
-Windows, flooring, and cabinetry are being installed.
-The green roof platform now awaits vegetation that will absorb rainwater, purify the air, and reduce the ambient temperature.
+Windows, flooring, and cabinetry were installed.
+The green roof was installed in early September 2020.
+That vegetation will absorb rainwater, purify the air, and reduce the ambient temperature.
 The Innovation Hub is almost ready for the placement of the laser cutters, microcontrollers, and writable walls which students will use to create many projects.
-Progress has been made on the Christina Jun Murphy '22 Commons social space, the new secure Kulsar - McCarthy Lobby and Welcome Center, the Ann Clemente Admissions Suite, and the high-tech media conference center that will allow for speakers by Zoom and virtual global travel.

 Please enjoy the PHOTOS below and